US natgas holds near 2-week low as forecast for cold late November offsets record output

 SUPPLY AND DEMAND

-LSEG said average gas output in the Lower 48 U.S. states has risen to 107.2 billion cubic feet per day (bcfd) so far in November, up from a record 104.2 bcfd in October.
+LSEG said average gas output in the Lower 48 U.S. states rose to 107.2 billion cubic feet per day (bcfd) so far in November, up from a record 104.2 bcfd in October.

 On a daily basis, output was on track to hit a record 108.1 bcfd on Friday, which would top the current daily all-time of 108.0 bcfd on Nov.
 4.